-2 Click the Launch button under Serena Release Automation.
+- 2 Click the Serena Release Automation button.
 The Download Application window opens.
-If this is the first time you are running the application, the License Message window opens.

-3 Click the Log to Serena Management Console button to log into the Release Deployment Dashboard.
+If this is the first time you are running the application, the License Message window opens. - 3 Click the Log to Serena Management Console button to log into the Release Deployment Dashboard.